 Shobana Musti, PhD, Westchester Department Chair and Associate Professor

 All Pace School of Education teacher certification programs are registered with and approved by the New York State Education Department.
-The Pace University School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Pace University School of Education is a proud member of the Association for Advancing Quality in Educator Preparation (AAQEP).
+AAQEP is an accreditation organization for educator preparation programs founded in 2017 to promote the preparation of effective educators by way of innovative, outcomes-focused programs that engage education’s toughest challenges, directly and in context.
+AAQEP’s comprehensive standards for educator preparation examine and verify an institution’s performance and level of excellence in program practices.
 Pace University is also Middle States Accredited.

 The more we discuss education publicly, the better opportunities our schools can create for our children.
 Education and opportunity are inherently intertwined.
 We believe that our public schools directly shape our society for generations to come.
 An inclusive society demands inclusive public schools.
 At Pace University, we prepare inclusive teachers to systematically honor the unique learning needs of every child, the unique gifts of every community, and the unique potential of education to transform a family's future.
 And it all starts with making education public.